sithmel/diogenes/README.md

 * "next" is the function called with the output of this service: next(undefined, output).
 * If something goes wrong you can pass the error as first argument: next(new Error('Something wrong!')).
 If you use the signature without "next" you can return the value using return, or throw an exception in case of errors.
-"configValidator" and "dependencyValidator" are occamsrazor validators. (https://github.com/sithmel/occamsrazor.js).
-You can also pass a value as explained in the "match" validator (https://github.com/sithmel/occamsrazor-validator#validatormatch).
+"configValidator" and "dependencyValidator" are [occamsrazor validators](https://github.com/sithmel/occamsrazor-validator).
+You can also pass a value as explained in the ["match" validator](https://github.com/sithmel/occamsrazor-validator#validatormatch).
 They matches respectively the first and second argument of the function.
 "this" will be the service itself.
 Optionally is possible to define an array instead of a function.
 See the section "decorators" above for further explanations.